PoliticalGraveyard.com

 Dougherty, Chris — of Scranton, Lackawanna County, Pa.
 Democrat.
 Alternate delegate to Democratic National Convention from Pennsylvania, 2004.
 Still living as of 2004.

 Daniel Dougherty Dougherty, Daniel (b.
 1826) — of Philadelphia, Philadelphia County, Pa.
 Born in Philadelphia, Philadelphia County, Pa., October 15, 1826.
 Democrat.
-Lawyer; orator; speaker, Democratic National Convention, 1880.
+Lawyer; orator; delegate to Democratic National Convention from Pennsylvania, 1880 (speaker).
 Burial location unknown.

 Image source: William C. Roberts, Leading Orators (1884)